X

 Special Test

-Posterior Drawer test of the shoulder is used to test for Posterior Instability.
+Posterior Drawer test of the shoulder is used to assess the posterior instability of the shoulder joint.
 It was first described by C.Gerber and R.Ganz in 1984.

-How do you perform the Shoulder Posterior Drawer Test?
+How do you perform the Posterior Drawer Test of the Shoulder?

 What does a positive Posterior Drawer Test of the shoulder mean?